emilia82/homepage/README.md

 - navigation with links to sections,
 - footer with copyrights,
-- 3 sections with tekst,
+- 3 sections with text,
 - 1 section contains table,
 - 2 buttons with interactions in javascript